 Dogs bond through play so this is an excellent way to build a relationship and trust.
 Try playing fetch, running or an activity that you both enjoy.
 It also helps them stay active and healthy.

 Building strong bonds and trust can be done through physical affection.
 Once your dog is happy with you petting him you should do this daily through brushing, cuddling or playing.
-If you would like to learn more about how your dog shows their love and affection, take a look at our guide here.

 As dogs are pack animals they enjoy following rules, so it is important you have rules set in place.
 Training a previously abused dog can be quite a difficult task and you may need to seek help from your local dog trainer or behaviourist.